-In some products, if you select Auto-Collapse Icon Panels from the Interface or User Interface Options preferences, an expanded panel icon collapses automatically when you click away from it.
+If you select Auto-Collapse Icon Panels from Preferences > Interface > Panels, an expanded panel icon collapses automatically when you click away from it.

 To add a floating panel or panel group to an icon dock, drag it in by its tab or title bar.
 (Panels are automatically collapsed to icons when added to an icon dock.)

 To move a panel icon (or panel icon group), drag the icon.
 You can drag panel icons up and down in the dock, into other docks (where they appear in the panel style of that dock), or outside the dock (where they appear as floating icons).

 By saving the current size and position of panels as a named workspace, you can restore that workspace even if you move or close a panel.
 The names of saved workspaces appear in the workspace switcher in the Application bar.

 Select Delete Workspace from the workspace switcher, select the workspace, and then click Delete.

 Choose Window > Workspace >Delete Workspace, select the workspace, and then click Delete.

 You can change the visibility of the document window using the Mode buttons at the bottom of the toolbox or by choosing commands from the View > Screen Mode menu.
 When the toolbox is displayed in a single column, you can select view modes by clicking the current mode button and selecting a different mode from the menu that appears.